ProvableHQ/welcome/documentation/leo/02_hello.md

 }
 ```

-The program id `program` is the official name that other developers will be able to look up after you have published your program.
+The program ID in `program` is the official name that other developers will be able to look up after you have published your program.
 ```json
     "program": "hello.aleo",
 ```